If you like this infographic please feel free to tweet, pin, like or share it in any way you want.

 Phoenix Home Appraisal Process

 An appraisal is a written estimate of the homes value.
 While the banks use this number, remember it is only an estimate.
-If I were to take two appraiser to look at this same Carino Estates home, it is likely that they would come up with two different numbers.
+If I were to take a property appraiser to look at this same Carino Estates home, it is likely that they would come up with two different numbers.
 As crazy as it sounds, I have seen two appraisals on the same house in the same week come in as much as 20% off from each other.

 So what are they looking for when they do your Phoenix home appraisal?